 Organised Crime & Terrorism

-The St Philips’ Criminal Group Organised Crime and Terrorism barrister team comprises barristers with a huge depth of experience in the defence and prosecution of these cases.
+The St Philips Criminal Group Organised Crime and Terrorism barrister team comprises barristers with a huge depth of experience in the defence and prosecution of such cases.
 Members of the team regularly appear in the leading cases heard in the Midlands and further afield; many of these have been cases of national importance and notoriety.

 The team can deploy an unrivalled level of expertise in cases such as gangland killings, riot and firearms offences, drug importation, people trafficking, prosecutions under animal rights legislation and offences relating to explosions and terrorism.
 Members of the team have wide-ranging experience in the issues arising around the use of intercepted telephone call recordings from prison and foreign jurisdictions.